The only place to watch the race for the title live

 Listen to Neil Reynolds and Jeff Reinebold's latest podcast as they discuss the state of the NFC West.

-Saracens joined Bath in qualifying for the LV= Cup semi-finals thanks to a 41-8 victory over Newcastle at Allianz Park on Sunday.
+Saracens joined Bath in the qualifying for the Anglo-Welsh Cup semi-finals thanks to a 41-8 victory over Newcastle at Allianz Park on Sunday.

-Saracens led 15-8 at the interval after five penalties from scrum-half Ben Spencer, while Newcastle wing Tom Catterick scored the only try of the first half.
+Saracens led 15-8 at the interval after five penalties from scrum-half Ben Spencer, while Newcastle wing Tom Catterick score the only try of the first half.

 But it was one-way traffic after the break.

 Two tries from number eight Jackson Wray early in the second-half gave the hosts a comfortable lead, before full-back Ben Ransom and replacement lock Tom Jubb scored a try apiece in the last quarter to secure the bonus-point win and top spot in Pool One.

 More to follow...